Flavoured Lattice Schwinger Model with Chiral Anomaly: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Pablo Arrighi for his support, insightful suggestions, and assistance in refining the abstract.
-I am also grateful to Pablo Arnault for his support and his valuable feedback regarding the structure of the manuscript.
+I am profoundly grateful to Yuya Tanizaki for his detailed questions, which were instrumental in resolving an earlier inaccuracy and motivated the connection to the Wess--Zumino--Witten model.
+I also wish to extend my sincere thanks to Pablo Arrighi for his continuous support, insightful suggestions, and assistance in refining the abstract.
+Finally, I gratefully acknowledge Pablo Arnault for his encouragement and constructive feedback regarding the structure of this manuscript.